-Milestone Summary Key Milestone Milestone Due Date [e.g., Q2, FY 2017] [e.g., Complete, On-Track, Comments [Provide discussion of Progress, changes from last update, Anticipated Barriers or other Issues Related to Milestone Completion] Remove from all systems password policies that require special characters and regular password rotation.
-Q2, FY 2023 On Track Multi-factor authentication is being deployed across the Department.
-IRM enterprise systems has implemented for enterprise systems.
-Bureaus continue to implement for their respective system.
+Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments [Provide discussion of Progress, changes from last [e.g., Q2, FY 2017] update, Anticipated Barriers or other Issues Related to Milestone Completion] Remove from all systems password policies that require special characters and regular password rotation.
+Q2, FY 2023 Missed As with last quarter, multi-factor authentication is being deployed across the Department but is not yet complete.
+Once password policies and Directive Type Memos (DTMs) have been drafted, implementation actions can be taken, and policy language can be added to the 19 FAM.
 Select at least one FISMA Moderate system that requires authentication and is not currently internet-accessible, and securely allow full-featured operation over the internet.
-Q3, FY 2023 IRM identified SAFE as the moderate system.
-SAFE is also a High Valued Asset (HVA) system.
+Q3, FY 2023 Missed System has been identified.
+Currently, working with SAFE system owners and stakeholders to identify risks and develop an implementation plan for enterprise services by October 2023.